anthemion-org/ogle-web/README.md

 #### POD data and persistence

 Ogle persists user data as JSON in the browser’s local storage.
-The `Store` module uses `JSON.parse` to convert stored JSON to ‘plain-old-data’ (POD) objects.
-These have two shortcomings:
+The `Store` module uses `JSON.parse` to deserialize the stored JSON.
+This produces two problems:

-- `JSON.parse` restores the properties of each object, but not its class;
+- `JSON.parse` restores the properties of the object, but not its class;

 - JSON cannot represent `NaN` or `Infinity` values. `JSON.stringify` stores these as `null`.

-For these reasons, every class that is stored provides a `suFromPOD` method that converts POD data to a class instance.
-This method infers `NaN` and `Infinity` values, as appropriate, and invokes `suFromPOD` on contained class instances.
+For these reasons, every storable class provides a `suFromPOD` method that converts a ‘plain-old-data’ (POD) object to a class instance.
+For purposes of this discussion, a ‘POD’ object has the same properties as the class it represents, with values that are primitive types, arrays, or other PODs.
+The `suFromPOD` method:

+- Accepts POD instances _or_ instances that already have the correct type;

+- Returns `null` if the input is falsy;

+- Infers `NaN` and `Infinity` property values, as appropriate;

+- Restores the types of all property values, invoking other `suFromPOD` functions if values should be typed as classes themselves.

 #### Constructors and function overloading